Kinvesco/my_pokemon_app/README.md

 ## Usage
 To use My Pokémon App, follow these steps:

-Open the app in your web browser by visiting the deployed URL.
+Open the app in your web browser by visiting Open the app in your web browser by visiting https://my-pokemon-app-puce.vercel.app/

 Browse Pokémon: You can scroll through the list of Pokémon displayed on the main page.
 Lazy loading ensures a smooth experience, even with a large number of Pokémon.